 Shower caddies with hooks are perfect for hanging sponges, washcloths, loofahs, and other bath accessories.
 Some caddies that are designed to hang over a shower door even have outside hooks for hanging clothing, towels, or robes.
 Loops are usually situated on the sides of caddies’ shelves or baskets and are constructed to hold razors.

-Mid-range: If you don’t mind spending around $25 to $45, you’ll find a wide variety designs and well-made, multi-tiered caddies made of stainless steel or aluminum.
+If you don’t mind spending around $25 to $45, you’ll find a wide variety of designs and well-made, multi-tiered caddies made of stainless steel or aluminum.

 Q. How do I clean a shower caddy?